ChristinaZXY/TradeWar_on_Twitter/README.md

 Update 2018/05/17

 Included the codes for retrieving historical tweets and collecting streaming tweets in respective folders.

 Included the codes for deploying the results dashboard onto Heroku.

-Please visit https://tradewar-on-twitter.herokuapp.com for the most updated version.
+Please visit https://tradewar-on-twitter.herokuapp.com for the most updated results.